Good Calories vs. Bad Calories • What are Good Calories?

 The formula is simple: if you consume fewer calories than you burn, you’ll lose weight.
 In order to burn 1 kg (2.2 lb) of fat, you need to burn about 7,000 Cal.
 What if you consume more calories than you burn?
 The consequence is weight gain.
-In this case, the ratio of carbs, protein and fat in your daily caloric intake is irrelevant.
-Those ratios do, however, determine how you feel, or if you’ll be fighting with cravings two hours after mealtime.
+In this case, the ratio of carbs, protein, and fat in your daily caloric intake is irrelevant.
+Those ratios do, however, determine how you feel, or whether you’ll be fighting with cravings two hours after mealtime.

-Good vs. bad calories
+Good calories vs. bad calories

 Imagine for a moment if you nourished yourself only with pure sugar.
 If you didn’t consume more calories in sugar than you expended, your weight would remain the same.
 What would happen to your body though?
 First, you’d be suffering from some significant nutrient deficits, and therefore your body would not be able to maintain proper functioning.
 After all, sucrose doesn’t actually provide you with any valuable nutrients.
 The effects aren’t only noticeable in your general health, but also in the appearance of your skin and the functioning of your immune system.

 (healthy) food consists of much more than just calories.
 More importantly, they provide us with vitamins, minerals, and fiber.
 These also determine how full you feel after eating.

 Let’s compare the calories in some common foods and drinks:

 So which are the good calories and which are the bad?
 There are some basic guidelines to get you on the right track.
 Start by adjusting your diet away from the standard “Western”, which includes a lot of meat, fat, sugar, and processed foods.
 Swap out animal products – often high in saturated fats – for plant-based foods.